New Book Claims Hillary Clinton’s 2016 Campaign Was Plagued By Bickering

 — The Hill (@thehill) April 13, 2017

-In an excerpt released to the Hill, it’s revealed that both Hillary and former president Bill Clinton disagreed with top campaign advisors on multiple occasions, creating confusion amongst staffers.
+In an excerpt released to the Hill, it’s revealed that both Hillary and former president Bill Clinton disagreed with top campaign advisors on multiple occasions, creating confusion among staffers.
 The excerpt details an incident during debate preparation where Hillary Clinton became increasingly frustrated with Jake Sullivan after he mocked one of her answers.

 “That’s not very good,” Sullivan corrected.